 Insanely cheap transatlantic fares and the lure of the Northern Lights make Stockholm a top pick for affordable winter destinations this year.

-Why It’s a Steal: WOW Air has fares to Stockholm starting at $150 each way from Boston via Reykjavik for November through February flights, with average round-trip fares from Los Angeles for just $335.
-This winter, the average nightly rates at a four-star hotel is just $120.
+Why It’s a Steal: WOW Air has fares to Stockholm starting at $150 each way from Boston via Reykjavik for prices through February, with average round-trip flights from Los Angeles for just $335.
+This winter, the average nightly rates at a four-star hotel are just $120.
 For even more savings, search hostels for simpler (but often private) accommodations.

 Don’t Miss: The best time to see the Northern Lights is between November and March, and while the northern part of the country boasts the best views, you can sometimes see them in the capital, too.
-Winter brings shorter days, but you can still enjoy the Swedish tradition of fika and incredible Christmas markets for a full-on cultural experience.
+Winter brings shorter days, but you can still enjoy the Swedish tradition of fika for a full-on cultural experience.

 If you’re headed to Chicago this winter, you’re in luck.
 Flights are cheap and there are plenty of activities to help you escape the cold.

-Why It’s a Steal: According to KAYAK’s 2017 Holiday Travel Hacker, Chicago is the top wallet-friendly North American winter destination for flights.
+Why It’s a Steal: According to KAYAK, Chicago is the top wallet-friendly North American winter destination for flights.
 Median airfare from the U.S. and Canada for the winter months stays well under $300 round-trip, with prices averaging as low as $79 from New York City and $138 from Los Angeles.
 For accommodations, you should be able to snag a four-star hotel for under $150 all season long.

 Don’t Miss: Family-friendly weekend activities for this winter destination include the Shedd Aquarium, Art Institute, ice skating at Millennium Park, and a Bulls or Blackhawks game.
-Don’t miss the city’s Christkindlmarket from mid-November to Christmas Eve, or Chicago Restaurant Week starting at the end of January.
+Don’t miss Chicago Restaurant Week starting at the end of January.

 Record-breaking low fares and bucket-list tourist attractions mean now is the time to head to Cambodia.

-Why It’s a Steal: Winter airfares to Phnom Penh on ANA are about $600 round-trip from both New York City and Los Angeles.
+Why It’s a Steal: Winter airfares to Phnom Penh via ANA are about $600 round-trip from both New York City and Los Angeles.
 And thanks to the conversion rate, four-star hotels will only cost you about $40 per night.
-Intrepid Travel, whose trips to Cambodia are less expensive in the winter than the fall, offers tours with prices starting at just over $1,000 for 10-days.
+Intrepid Travel, whose trips to Cambodia are less expensive in the winter than the fall, offers tours with prices starting at just over $850 for nine days.